iharari2/experiments/README.md

 # experiments
 Repo for experiments and learning
+I use this for all sorts of trial and learning